Healthcare for retirees in Thailand

 Thailand is no stranger to accommodating overseas retirees.
 Its reputation for budget-friendly living, friendly locals, and excellent amenities extends into its healthcare system.
 The quality of medical care is exceptionally high, particularly in the metro areas, and it remains accessible and affordable to most.

 Like many countries, Thailand has both private and public hospitals.
 The level of care and service in private hospitals is such that Thailand has become a major hub for medical tourism.
-Each year, a large number of foreigners descend upon the country for various medical procedures, a testament to the country’s steadfast commitment to healthcare.
+Each year, a large number of foreigners descend upon the country for various medical procedures, a testament to the country’s steadfast commitment to healthcare for retirees.
 Procedures range from cardiac surgeries to cosmetic enhancements, all offered with quality and professionalism that match, if not exceed, international benchmarks.
 Some of these hospitals even bear an uncanny resemblance to upscale hotels rather than traditional healthcare facilities.

 Public hospitals in Thailand aren’t half bad either.
 The Department of Medical Services, under the umbrella of the Ministry of Public Health, diligently manages government-funded healthcare.
 This includes managing public health services, government hospitals, and other medical services.